manal-agdada/COAD_sex_differences/README.md

 - tumor stage (stage I, stage II, stage III, stage IV, other)
 - primary site (right colon (proximal), transverse colon, left colon (distal))

-Also, DEGs were categorized into high and low expression groups based on the median expression value.
+Also, DEGs were categorized into high and low expression groups based on the median expression value for KM curves.

-Univariate Cox proportional hazards regression analysis identified several genes significantly correlated with overall survival at a p-value < 0.05.
-An FDR threshold < 0.01 further refined the candidate gene list.
+Univariate Cox proportional hazards regression analysis, in the female and male cohort separately, identified several genes significantly correlated with overall survival with a FDR threshold < 0.1.
+In particular, 9 genes were identified in the female cohort and 66 genes in the male cohort.

+To further refine these signatures genes, multivariate Cox proportional hazards models were built, one per cohort.
+Starting from all the genes found significant in the previous step and builing the models using backward selection.

+Below, the forest plot of the final multivariate model on the female cohort is represented:

+Below, the forest plot of the final multivariate model on the male cohort in represented:

 ## **Discussion and Conclusion**